For furniture & mattress retail

 Forty years of evidence on the audio levers that matter for high-ticket dwell.

-Milliman (1982) measured slower music increasing grocery dwell by ~38%.
+Milliman (1982) measured slower music slowing in-store traffic flow and lifting sales.
 The mechanism — tempo affects walking pace — maps cleanly to furniture and mattress retail, where slower pace means more sit-tests, more lie-downs, more product interactions per visit.

-Areni and Kim (1993) measured average transaction value rising from $6.93 to $12.31 in a wine cellar when the music matched the customer’s frame.
-North et al. (1999) replicated the effect across categories.
-Same product on the floor, different customer read — and on a $2,400 sofa or a $1,800 mattress, the magnitude is not trivial.
+Areni and Kim (1993) found that in a wine cellar, customers chose more expensive bottles — not more of them — when the music matched the customer’s frame.
+North, Shilcock and Hargreaves (2003) found the same prestige-fit effect lifted spend per head in a restaurant.
+Same product on the floor, different customer read — and on a $2,400 sofa or a $1,800 mattress, the difference is not trivial.

 Yalch and Spangenberg (2000) found that familiar music made shoppers leave 8% sooner.
 Original music is unfamiliar by definition — that is part of why it works.
 Catalogue vendors play the songs that minimize complaints.
 That is exactly the wrong objective for a category that monetizes dwell.

-Andersson et al. (2012) ran 601 real transactions and found that music that clashes with the store cuts willingness to pay below the no-music baseline.
+Music that fits the customer category lifts what shoppers will pay; music that clashes gives that lift back (Areni and Kim 1993; North, Shilcock and Hargreaves 2003).
 Neutral is not the default.
 The audio environment is doing work in the room whether you chose its effect or not.

 Get Started